 - Design independent electronic projects with “lil Bits and Makey-Makey

 Campers take home: RE/CO, fashion soft wearables, and motorized kinetic sculptures!

 In this camp, boys and girls will learn the concepts of robot and mechanical design technology through robot building and assembly, soldering circuits, and constructing gadgets and gizmos.
 The skills learned such as crafting, wiring, mechanical assembly, soldering, and problem solving will allow campers to go on to more sophisticated robot creation.

-- Build 6, a TOTALLY green fun project kit powered by natural light.
+- Build ECO-6, a TOTALLY green fun project kit powered by natural light.
 Create a walking robot, street roller, bottle yacht, drummer robot or flying bird.
 Build and play in an eco-friendly way using recycled materials and solar energy.

 - Learn to solder the LED Robot Blinker

 - Design independent electronic projects with Cubelets and “lil Bits

 The 3-in1 All Terrain Robot, Eco.6, and Robot Blinker all go home with the camper at the end of the week.